AdhamAfis/AutomataViz/README.md

 1. **Thompson's Construction**: Converts regex to non-deterministic finite automaton (NFA) with epsilon transitions
 2. **Subset Construction**: Converts the NFA to a DFA by computing epsilon closures
 3. **Hopcroft's Algorithm**: Minimizes the DFA by combining equivalent states
-4. **Graph Visualization**: Renders the minimal DFA as an interactive graph
+4. **Graph Visualization**: Renders the minimal DFA as an interactive graph with custom styling

 ## Building and Running